bbonev/eoip/README.md

 EOIP
 ====

-Kernel mode EOIP (Ethernet over IP) tunnel compatible with MikroTik RouterOS
+Kernel mode EOIP (Ethernet Over IP) tunnel compatible with MikroTik RouterOS

 There are several projects doing the same job with userland utilities via tap interfaces and raw sockets.
 While a userland application is easier to install and maintain it lacks the perfomance and stability of an in-kernel module.
 Especially for the simple job of adding and stripping the EOIP tunneling headers.
 The userland tunneling application may be good for testing, research or concept proof projects but not suitable for production environments with high bandwidth requirements.